-The combination of vanilla extract and corn starch can be used to create a less-potent homemade vanilla powder without going to the trouble and expense of buying vanilla beans and drying them yourself.
-Use twice as much of this vanilla powder as the amount that your recipe requires for a vanilla powder made from ground vanilla beans.
+The combination of vanilla extract and corn starch can create a less-potent homemade vanilla powder without going to the trouble and expense of buying vanilla beans and drying them yourself.
+Use twice as much of this vanilla powder as the amount that your recipe requires.

 A decent second choice: Whole vanilla beans